Diogo-V/verification-of-programming-languages/README.md

 # verification-of-programming-languages
-Validation and verification of programming languages implementation in Coc
+Validation and verification of programming languages implementation in Coq

 ## Notes
 Made during the Programming Languages course